BlackHawk0/Hack-The-Code/README.md

 * Javascript - which was used to add interactivity to the website.

-* Material UI - which was used for further styling of the website.
+* Bootstrap - which was used for further styling of the website.

 * Tailwind CSS - which was used for further styling of the website.